VivekT77/Pixplore/README.md

-# Pinterest
+# Pixplore
-This is the clone project of pintrest
+This is the clone project of pinterest